workplacesystems/rails-test/README.md

 }
 ```

-2. Create a JSON API endpoint for reading all persisted sales.
+* Create a JSON API endpoint for reading a specific sale.
-3. Create a JSON API endpoint for reading a specific sale.
+* Create a JSON API endpoint for destroying a specific sale.
-4. Create a JSON API endpoint for destroying a specific sale.
+* Implement password security for sales during their creation that must then be used to retrieve that sale.

 ### Notes